Don't Knock Twice (film): Plot

 Jess breaks into Mary's abandoned house, injuring her foot on an old nail.
 She is caught and sent to the police station, but not before knocking twice at the door.
 When she is alone in her prison cell, she is taken through the same portal.
 She wanders into a cave where she finds a cage with Chloe in it.
 Jess gets her out and Baba Yaga pursues them; meanwhile, Boardman arrives at the witch's home.
 The pair are able to escape through the front door, but Boardman is dragged inside by the witch.

 Ben returns home and is confronted by a mysterious figure in their bedroom.
 Jess and Chloe arrive home but find Ben missing.
 Tira is shown leaving the property covered in blood with Ben's dead body in the trunk of her car.
 The "Slave of Baba Yaga" symbol is shown on her chest.
-Jess informs Chloe that Boardman was the culprit, but Chloe reveals that while in the other world she saw Danny, and that he was indeed taken by Mary and fed to Baba Yaga and that Boardman was innocent.
+Jess informs Chloe that Boardman was the culprit, but Chloe reveals that while in the other world she saw Michael, and that he was indeed taken by Mary and fed to Baba Yaga and that Boardman was innocent.
 It's then that Jess realizes that Tira lied and tricked her into offering Boardman's life to Baba Yaga in order to transfer the demon to Jess.

 Jess is surprised by a sudden burning sensation from her necklace and realizes that she now has the mark of Baba Yaga.
 The room goes dark and there are two knocks at the door.
 As it opens, the figure of Baba Yaga reaching toward them is the last thing seen before the film ends.